ABILITY

 The ABILITY wearable

 ABILITY comprises implantable and wearable components.
-Here, the colorful image on the left shows the printed circuit board layout of the USB adapter - part of the ABILITY wearable.
+Here, the image on the left shows the printed circuit board layout of the USB adapter - part of the ABILITY wearable.
 The image on the right is the physical board used in the wearable.
 Components marked yellow and blue in the layout are deep, so not visible on the board.

 NeuroKey data processing software